 First and foremost is the simple fact that there are many modalities of morality it simply cannot cover.

-Because the alignment system is imperfect, and because it has little mechanical impact, and because declaring whole races to be Evil seems fishy, alignment has fallen out of favor in recent years.
+Because the alignment system is imperfect, and because it has little mechanical impact, alignment has fallen out of favor in recent years.

 In Tasha’s Cauldron of Everything, a recent sourcebook, the stat blocks of various monsters and creatures did not include their alignment, not even to say unaligned.

-And this tweet by Jeremy Crawford, the principle rules designer of DnD, states that suggestions for alignment for player characters (including those based on race) will no longer appear in future DnD sourcebooks.
+And this tweet by Jeremy Crawford, the principal rules designer of DnD, states that suggestions for alignment for player characters (including those based on race) will no longer appear in future DnD sourcebooks.

-These changes, though welcome, do beg the question.
-Does alignment even matter?
+These changes do beg the question: Does alignment even matter?